ChinaModernAppGroup/msda-eureka/README.md

-# Basic Pool iAppLX
+# iAppLX MSDA forf eureka

-This iApp is an example of accessing iCRD, including an audit processor.
-The iApp itself is very simple - it manages the members of a pool.
+This iApp is an example of MSDA for eureka, including an audit processor.

-The audit processor wakes up every 30 seconds (configurable).
-If the pool has changed on the BigIP then the block is rebound, restoring the Big-IP to the previous configuration.

-This iApp also demostrates usage of identified requests with custom HTTPS port when user specifies remote BIG-IP address and device-group name when configuring.
-In this configuration, Device trust with remote BIG-IP address should be established ahead of time before deploying iApp.

 ## Build (requires rpmbuild)